Navigate:

 Share:

-Learn more about json
+Learn more about JSON for Modern C++

 JSON for Modern C++ is a header-only library that enables C++ programs to work with JSON data structures.
 The library implements JSON parsing and serialization with support for multiple binary formats including BSON, CBOR, MessagePack, and UBJSON.
 It offers STL-compatible containers and iterators, allowing JSON objects and arrays to be manipulated using familiar C++ patterns.
 The library supports JSON Pointer, JSON Patch, and JSON Merge Patch operations as defined in relevant RFCs, and includes automatic type conversion between JSON and C++ data structures.